mcbrumagin/micro-js-html/README.md

 # micro-js-html

+It's *actually* just javascript

 ## General Notes
 - basic html as js library to be used on client or server
 - compatible with node 12+
 - lightweight (no advanced features as seen in react or angular)
+- intended to play nice with micro-js (microservice api framework)
+- the base load time, from local (micro-js) server to first client dom render, is <50ms
 - see tests for examples
-- intended to play nice with micro-js (microservice api framework)
 - need lots of other tag support (in active development)

 ## Basic Usage